Did We Say See Niagara Falls Free?!?

 Looking straight out from the end of the island the Niagara River seems almost quiet and placid.
 However, on either side, as the water splits, you can clearly see the point where the water suddenly begins to rush, on both sides of the island.
 This is the point of no return.
 Boats go out on the Niagara River for fishing and pleasure.
 As long as they stay beyond this point, they are fine.
 But if they hit this point, they will most likely go over the falls.

-My Favorite Viewing Point – Luna Island
+Niagara Falls Free Spot 4 – My Favorite – Luna Island

 Turning right on Goat Island will lead to some of the most spectacular viewing locations in the park.
 Stay on the trails that skirt the rapids, as they go on down the slope, and eventually there is another bridge, to Luna Island.
 Luna Island is small enough that it isn’t even indicated on many maps, so it is easy to miss.
 This is my favorite place in all of Niagara Falls State Park!